Wow! I never realized that Kennedy and Vietnam was to your generation what Princess Diana and 9/11 is to ours. – A thirty-something

 “It’s time for us to get out…After I come back from Texas, that’s going to change.
 There’s no reason for us to lose another man over there.
 Vietnam is not worth another American life.”

 The god must die: Allen Dulles, whom JFK had fired as CIA chief (and who later served on the Warren Commission), said, “That little Kennedy . . . he thought he was a god.”

 Some writers claim that his deepest values (imagine even using that phrase to describe his successors!) had undergone profound transformation.
 Consider the liberating influence that Mary Pinchot Meyer, his mistress, may have had on him.

 But so much of what we think we know remains in the category of allegations and has been managed by the Kennedy clan.
 John F. Kennedy remains a chimera, and because he is more myth than human we all remember him through our own highly subjective lens.
 So I choose to remember who he – and we – might have become.

 Ultimately, the pull of JFK’s image in our national memory evokes that same symbolism I began this essay with, the same image that allows us to picture America in its most ideal light: the New Start.

 As Yeats wrote, “the center cannot hold.”
 Perhaps this is a good thing.
-When the center is rotten, the renewal of the world must come not from there but from the margins.
+When the center is rotten – when the King dies – a the renewal of the world must come not from there but from the margins.
 Perhaps only those who inhabit the margins of the culture – the realms of Hermes and Dionysus – are capable of reframing the American story.